International game: Ball

 The International game is played with a shaved tennis ball.
-Every ball game is played with a different ball, and when writing the rules of this new sport a ball everybody could feel comfortable with was searched for.
-The ball is not as small and tough as the Valencian badana or as big and heavy as the Italian one.
+Each ball game is played with a different ball, and when writing the rules of this new sport, a ball players could feel comfortable with was searched for.
+The ball is not as small and resistant as the Valencian badana or as big and heavy as the Italian one.

 Rules

 Two teams formed by 5 players play to score more games by hitting a ball with the hand.

 Every point consists in four points: 15, 30, 40 and game.

 Every point begins when a rotating player from the team at the "service" field throws the ball from the "service box", after that players hit it in order to send it behind the opponent's end line or, at least, move it as far as possible.

 If on the serve the ball surpassed the midfield the ball must be hit on the air or after the first rebound on the ground, but if the ball arrives bouncing before the midfield then there is no one-rebound limit.

 3 points are involved by party.
-The team which gains the victory, obtains 2 points if the score is 6–3, 6-4 or 6-5 (1 point for the looser) but the team obtains 3 points if the score is 6–0, 6-1 or 6–2.
+The team which gains the victory, obtains 2 points if the score is 6–3, 6–4 or 6–5 (1 point for the looser) but the team obtains 3 points if the score is 6–0, 6–1 or 6–2.

 The champion of this modality is the team which has most point.